 There aren’t many risks associated with massage.
 Depending on the pressure and type of massage, a person may feel a little sore in the day or two following the massage.
 Few individuals experience pain from the therapy alone.

 The hands-on nature of a massage is generally comforting.
 The massage therapist can adjust the amount of pressure they apply, so if the client feels uncomfortable, they just have to communicate that to the therapist.
 There are few cons; however, according to Mayo Clinic, massages are not recommended for people who have:

 - Bone fractures

 What is Touch Therapy?

 Massage therapy does not require any preparation, although a therapist may inquire regarding the client’s goals, symptoms, and medical history.
 It is usually performed on a table but can also be done while the client sits in a chair.
-While most massages involve some level of undress, though clients are always covered with a sheet, clients can be fully clothed if that is preferred.
+While most massages involve some level of undress, clients are always covered with a sheet, or can be fully clothed if that is preferred.

 A qualified therapist will usually evaluate areas of pain or tenseness using touch, so they know the right amount of pressure to apply.
 Oil or lotion is generally used to sooth the skin and allow for fluid motions.
 Massage therapy sessions can last as little as 10 minutes or as long as 90 minutes.
 On average, most sessions last 60-75 minutes.